bueller2298/daggerheart-srd/Session Notes/Session 1.md

 ## Ryan

 You've been sitting in place for what seems like days.
+A stack of tomes and scrolls stacked high to your side.